 In regards to savings accounts, both Discover and American Express offer a similar product.
-The APY rate is the same and both accounts have no monthly fees.
+The APY rate is quite similar and both accounts are some of the best no-monthly fees savings accounts.
 Even the account features are similar with access to 24/7 customer service, and no minimum deposits.

 However, there is a key difference.
-The American Express savings account is a high yield account and therefore limits the number of withdrawals or transfers out of the account you can make each month to 9.
-It is also a nice touch that American Express allows you to opt for paper statements if you are a little old school.
+The American Express savings account limits the number of withdrawals or transfers out of the account you can make each month to 9, while Discover savings allows 6 withdrawals.
+It is also nice that American Express allows you to opt for paper statements if you are a little old school.

 The Rewards Checking account is not currently available to everyone.
-To qualify, you need to have held an American Express personal credit card for a minimum of three months.
+To qualify, you need to hold an American Express personal credit card for at least three months.

-Discover Checking Accounts provide one-of-a-kind services for your banking needs.
-Discover checking accounts offer cashback rewards.
-You can earn 1% cash back on up to $3,000 in debit card purchases per month.
+Discover Checking Account provides one-of-a-kind services for your banking needs.
+Discover checking account offers cashback rewards.
+You can earn 1% cash back on up to $3,000 in monthly debit card purchases.